gruntwork-io/docs/README.md

 - Google Analytics
 - A dynamic sidebar with the ToC of the current page

 ## doc-sourcer

-Some of the content is pooled from our other repos.
+Some of the content is pulled from our other repos.
 You can look at `gruntyrepos.yml` for a list of repos where docs are sourced.

 This is managed through the `doc-sourcer` tool.
 Make sure you have a copy of it available by running:

 ```
 (cd ./doc_sourcer && go build -o doc-sourcer .)
 ```

 ## Deploy